 Freedom of information policy

-This policy has been developed to assist and guide the Memorial’s employees who may be involved in processing freedom of information requests made under the Commonwealth Freedom of Information Act 1982 (FOI Act).
+This policy has been developed to assist anyone seeking to make an application to the Australian War Memorial under the Commonwealth Freedom of Information Act 1982 (FOI Act), and to guide the Memorial’s employees who may be involved in processing that application.
 The FOI Act also requires the Memorial to make information available to the public under the Information Publication Scheme.

 This policy should be read subject to the provisions of the FOI Act and the Freedom of Information (Charges) Regulations 1982 (Charges Regulations), and contains links to the legislation and references to the various sections.
 The policy should also be read in conjunction with the FOI Guidelines published by the Australian Information Commissioner pursuant to section 93A of the FOI Act and available at www.oaic.gov.au.

 The FOI Act gives every person the right to:

 - request access to documents held by the Memorial, other than exempt documents (section 11(1));